-Ever since I first got an IEP at age five, I have had accommodations for preferential seating.
+Ever since I first got an IEP at age five, I have had accommodations for preferential seating so I could choose a seat in class.
 I frequently would sit in the front row of the classroom, sometimes alone, and for the majority of my classes, this was a good arrangement.
-This accommodation followed me all through school, and even was added to my Disability Services file (more on those here).
+This accommodation followed me all through school, and even was added to my Disability Services file.
 When I got to high school and eventually college, I found that sitting in the very front wasn’t always the best seat available.
 Here are some of the ways I figure out where the best place to st is located in a classroom.

 I tend to bring a lot of electronics with me to class, so I try to sit near outlets in case I have to charge something, or require a device that needs to be plugged in.
 I try not to sit in areas where the outlet is in a common walking path, such as the front of the classroom, since I don’t want anyone to trip and fall, or unplug the device by mistake.